Letter from the President

 Today, farmers are still celebrated by the Guilford Agricultural Society and the Fair is still our primary venue to put agriculture on display.
 Over the years, some buildings were added including two new ones just this year.
 I hope everyone makes an effort to come by to see our improvements!

 Another “wonder” is how large the Fair has grown.
-From the animals to the entries of handcrafts, vegetables, flowers, baking, collections, art, photography, and animals, to shows, competitions, events, rides, bands, a spelling bee, a circus and more.
+From the animals to the entries of handcrafts, vegetables, flowers, baking, collections, art, and photography, to shows, competitions, events, rides, bands, a spelling bee, a circus and more.
 There really is something for every age to enjoy.

 Yes, as we celebrate the wonders of Guilford, please be sure to include the Guilford Fair in your plans.
 Exhibit, volunteer, or simply come to soak it all in.
 We look forward to seeing you again this year.